Last updated: 23 August 2021

-What personal information do we collect and hold?
+What personal information do we collect?

 We may also collect other personal information we consider is reasonably necessary for one or more of our functions and activities such as personal information that we request from you or that you or a third party provide to us, and which we are authorised or required by law to collect.